-Venting: The roaster must be vented to the outside when used indoors to prevent the accumulation of Emissions within the dwelling.
-Venting options include placing the roaster under an existing exhaust hood such as in a commercial kitchen, venting directly into a steel vent pipe, or our vent hood.
-We recommend the dedicated vent hood shown in Figure 1.
+Venting: The roaster must be vented to the outside when used indoors to prevent the accumulation of emissions.
+Venting options include placing the roaster under an existing exhaust hood such as in a commercial kitchen, venting directly into the Sonofresco direct vent kit, or the Sonofresco vent hood.
+We recommend the Sonofresco vent hood shown in Figure 1.
 The vent hood will allow the roaster to be vented greater distances and will eliminate the possibility of back pressure and wind affecting the roaster caused by direct venting.